Looking for customer onboarding metrics to measure the effectiveness of your onboarding program?

 More often than not, you will be setting up your product in their technical environment.
 So you may have to do the following:

-- Set up users and give access rights for them.
+- Set up users and give access rights to them.

 - Integrate it with software that they are familiar with.